JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 ## Introduction

 Plugin projects can target IDEs other than IntelliJ IDEA, as long as the products are based on the [IntelliJ Platform](intellij_platform.md).
 Such plugins are developed much like plugin projects that target IntelliJ IDEA.
 They can be written in Kotlin or Java, or a mix of both.
 Once completed, the plugins can be packaged and distributed at [JetBrains Marketplace](https://plugins.jetbrains.com).

-Project configuration attributes common to projects targeting products other than IntelliJ IDEA are described here.
+Project configuration attributes common to projects targeting products other than IntelliJ IDEA are described on this page.
-Details particular to an IntelliJ Platform-based product are described on the individual product pages in Part VIII.
+Details particular to an IntelliJ Platform-based product are described on the individual product pages in _Part VIII_.
-All of the Gradle configuration attributes described here are discussed in-depth on the [Configuring Gradle for IntelliJ Platform Plugins](gradle_guide.md) and the `gradle-intellij-plugin` [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) pages.
+All of the Gradle configuration attributes described here are discussed in-depth on the [](gradle_guide.md) and the `gradle-intellij-plugin` [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) pages.

 > Qualifying Open Source projects can [apply for free licenses](https://www.jetbrains.com/community/opensource/) of JetBrains products.
 >
 {type="tip"}

 ## Getting Started

-To create a new Gradle plugin project, follow the tutorial on the [Getting Started with Gradle](gradle_prerequisites.md) page.
+To create a new Gradle plugin project, follow the tutorial on the [](gradle_prerequisites.md) page.
 The tutorial produces a skeleton Gradle project suitable to use as a starting point.

 Modifications are needed to the skeleton project's <path>build.gradle</path> and <path>plugin.xml</path> files, as described below, and on the individual product pages in Part VIII.